Luke on Twitter

 0:43:12 BR: Yeah, do it.

-0:43:49 LC: No, I was once one when I was 14 too, I get it.
-And I think the problem is, you have to understand markets are these amazing and emergent phenomena that pop up basically naturally everywhere, people trade with each other.
+0:43:49 LC: No, I get it.
+And I think the problem is that you have to understand markets are these amazing and emergent phenomena that pop up basically naturally everywhere, people trade with each other.
 But efficiently functioning markets are actually very, very expensive public goods to maintain.
-And that means that you're depending on the bias of all the regulators to try to make the best guess as they can to create and maintain these liquid markets to make sure that people are transacting fairly.
-To give you another book recommendation, there is an economist named Alvin Roth, who wrote a book called "Who Gets What and Why," and a lot of his students went on to go work at Uber and Airbnb to sort of create these marketplaces.
+And that means that you're depending on the bias of all the regulators to try to make the best guesses they can to create and maintain these liquid markets to make sure that people are transacting fairly.
+To give you another book recommendation, there is an economist named Alvin Roth who wrote a book called "Who Gets What and Why," and a lot of his students went on to go work at Uber and Airbnb to create these marketplaces.
 And if you look at it, they're actually quite intentional about how they're sort of creating the markets.
 So now, let's take one step further back and say, “Alright, all of the countries are creating markets themselves, too, and they're creating the balance of these markets.”

-0:46:01 BR: Well, I guess more what I'm poking at is just talking about how, at the end of the day, these aren't laws of nature, the structure of organizations and...
+0:46:01 BR: Please.
+I guess more what I'm poking at is just talking about how, at the end of the day, these aren't laws of nature, the structure of organizations and...

 0:47:47 BR: And so my thought would be that that does relate to institutional legibility, because if I went to someone and said, "I'm using a B corp structure," they'd be like, "What the heck is that?
 I'm not touching that with a 10-foot pole."
 But if I say that I am using a Delaware C corp, then that is a legible abstraction, so I guess that would be my argument for why institutional structures matter.